Scaling Factor Grid Search#

 The grid search follows these steps:

-Load trained rate models from the specified directory
+Load trained rate model from the specified .mat file

 Generate test stimuli appropriate for the task type